Apache Cassandra Database

 Cassandra Broadcast Address

-When configuring Cassandra to work in a new environment or with a new application or service we sometimes find ourselves asking the difference between broadcast_address and broadcast_rpc_address”.
+When configuring Cassandra to work in a new environment or with a new application or service we sometimes find ourselves asking about the difference between broadcast_address and broadcast_rpc_address”.
 Our blog attempts to demystify Cassandra broadcast address.

 Apache Cassandra Compaction Strategies

 It is equally important to understand Cassandra Compaction Strategies.
 While regular compactions are an integral part of any healthy Cassandra cluster, the way that they are configured can vary significantly depending on the way a particular table is being used.
 Our technical article gives you an in-depth look into Cassandra Compaction Strategies.

 Multi-value data types are a powerful feature of Cassandra.
 However, some of Cassandra’s behaviour when handling these data types is not always as expected and can cause issues.
 In particular, there can be hidden surprises when you update the value of a collection type column.
 Our blog, Cassandra collections: hidden tombstones and how to avoid them digs deeper into this space.

 Apache Cassandra Best Practices

 The right deployment strategies and best practices for Apache Cassandra can mean the difference between on-time deployment of applications that scale massively, are always available, and perform blazingly fast, and those that bring your applications to a crawl.
 Download white paper on Avoiding the Pitfall and Challenges of Cassandra Implementation to identify mistakes while implementing Cassandra for Big Data technology.

 We have an abundance of resources on our support portal to help you with creating your cluster.